-What to do if your BIND or DHCP server has crashed
+What to do if your BIND, ISC DHCP, or Kea DHCP server has crashed

-If your BIND or DHCP server crashes (i.e. the daemon terminates unexpectedly), collecting the evidence available and submitting to us is vital if we are to help diagnose the problem and provide a solution.
+If your BIND, ISC DHCP, or Kea DHCP server crashes (i.e. the daemon terminates unexpectedly), collecting the evidence available and submitting to us is vital if we are to help diagnose the problem and provide a solution.
 Below is a list of files/information to collect after a crash.
 This includes the process core dump - if you don't have one, it's possible that this needs to be enabled on your system so that one can be collected if the event happens again.

 The ulimit command handles this in many cases - but you should check that this is appropriate before trying it in your environment: